TD Bank Logo

 2019 – today

-The symbol with the letters “TD” turned out to be so successful and memorable that the bank began to use it separately from the wordmark.
-The green square does not need any additions – it is the basis of the corporate identity.
+The symbol with the letters “TD” proved so successful and memorable that the bank began using it on its own, separate from the wordmark.
+The green square does not need any additions; it is the basis of the corporate identity.

 Designers have filled the TD Bank logo with visual metaphors.
 Even its quadrangular shape symbolizes discipline and order because a square is a “stable” figure, equal on all sides.
 Connecting letters with a common white line represents consistency and connection.
 Therefore, both a clear geometry and a special ligature have a double meaning.